YaokaiYang-assaultmaster/PythonPortScanner/README.md

 # Python Port Scanner v0.2

+__For python version >= 3.0, refer to my new project [pyPortScanner](https://github.com/YaokaiYang-assaultmaster/py3PortScanner)
+for a more efficient and elegant implementation that also give you more flexibility in choosing ports to be scanned!__

 An easy to use Python package that could perform port scanning conveniently.

 An output example is showed as following: